Online High School Classes or Graduation

 - Transcripts must include an assessment of student performance and an explanation of any applicable assessment scales or methods (i.e., grades).
 In other words, we need to be able to determine how the student was deemed ready for promotion to the next academic level.

-- Applicants with online course work / diplomas should include an official transcript from any traditional school(s) attended (high school or college).
+- Applicants with online course work or diplomas should include an official transcript from any traditional school(s) attended (high school or college).

 - Regional accreditation is not required but can be very helpful, particularly when the online program is exclusively online (not an extension of a traditional high school program).

-- Applicants who have completed a full semester or more of online course work are encouraged to use the essay to address their educational experience and how it has prepared them for success at Colorado State.
+- Applicants who have completed a full semester or more of online course work are encouraged to use the personal statement in the application to address their educational experience and how it has prepared them for success.

-- Often, students have compelling personal circumstances that have contributed to their decision to complete online course work.
-While some circumstances may recommend the student, others may lead to additional concerns that should be addressed through the Academic Explanation, Personal Statement, or Recommendation(s).
+- Often, students have compelling personal circumstances that have contributed to their decision to complete online course work that can be addressed through the academic explanation or personal statement.

 We frequently get questions about the quality or legitimacy of particular online programs.
 While we cannot maintain a comprehensive list of “approved” programs to recommend, there are some criteria worth considering when selecting an online diploma program: